limine-bootloader/limine/CONFIG.md

   * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
 KASLR is enabled by default.
   * `TERM_CONFIG_OVERRIDE` - If set to `yes`, override the terminal configuration for this entry.
 Resets all the `TERM_*` assignments to default and allows setting them anew inside the entry.
 Note that without this, Limine will never look for terminal configuration settings inside entries.

+* stivale and stivale2 protocols:
+  * `KERNEL_PATH` - The URI path of the kernel.
+  * `MODULE_PATH` - The URI path to a module.
+  * `MODULE_STRING` - A string to be passed to a module.

+  **Note:** One can define these 2 last variable multiple times to specify multiple modules.
+  The entries will be matched in order.
+E.g.: The 1st module path entry will be matched to the 1st module string entry that appear, and so on.

+  **Note**: If `MODULE_STRING` is not specified for an entry, the `MODULE_STRING` will default to the `MODULE_PATH`.

+  * `RESOLUTION` - The resolution to be used should the kernel request a graphical framebuffer.
+This setting takes the form of `<width>x<height>x<bpp>` and *overrides* any resolution requested by the kernel, or automatic resolution requests.
+If the resolution is not available, Limine will pick another one automatically.
+Omitting `<bpp>` will default to 32.
+  * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
+KASLR is enabled by default.
+  * `TEXTMODE` - If set to `yes`, prefer text mode if the kernel has no video mode requirements.
+(Only for stivale2)
+  * `TERM_CONFIG_OVERRIDE` - If set to `yes`, override the terminal configuration for this entry.
+Resets all the `TERM_*` assignments to default and allows setting them anew inside the entry.
+Note that without this, Limine will never look for terminal configuration settings inside entries.
+(Only for stivale2)

 * Chainload protocol on BIOS:
   * `DRIVE` - The 1-based drive to chainload, if omitted, assume boot drive.
   * `PARTITION` - The 1-based partition to chainload, if omitted, or set to 0, chainload drive (MBR).